 Right in the heart of Bowral, the original milk factory was built here in 1921.
 But since 2005 it has been used as a space to exhibit art from creators in the region and further afield.

-Exhibitions change regularly so it’s worth popping in to see what’s on the walls at the moment.
+Exhibitions change regularly at the Milk Factory Gallery so it’s worth popping in to see what’s on the walls at the moment.
 There’s usually a good range of different mediums and artists with various backgrounds.

 Let’s look now at the heritage of Bowral and the Southern Highlands because there’s a lot of interesting history here.